-The Board of Liquidation continued to make the required debt service payments on all then-outstanding bonds issued by the Board of Liquidation following Hurricane Katrina, due in part to loans from the State.
-To assist local political subdivisions, including the City and its component entities and independent boards (such as the Sewerage and Water Board) with current operating expenses and the payment of debt service on various obligations, the State and the federal government put in place borrowing programs designed to provide immediately available revenues to such political subdivisions.
-For more information on the amounts borrowed by the Board of Liquidation and the Commission pursuant to these programs, see "DEBT STATEMENT - Hurricane-Related Borrowing."
+The Commission continued to make the required debt service payments following Hurricane Katrina on all bonds then outstanding, due in part to loans from the State.
+To assist local political subdivisions, including the City, the Commission and the Board of Liquidation with current operating expenses and the payment of debt service on various obligations, the State and federal government put in place borrowing programs designed to provide immediately available revenues to such political subdivisions.
+For more information on the amounts borrowed by the Commission pursuant to these programs, see "AUDUBON COMMISSION - Katrina-Related Borrowing" herein.